Query Performance Prediction using Relevance Judgments Generated by Large Language Models: Experimental setup

-We follow established best practices~\citep{datta2022pointwise,zamani2018neural,carmel2010estimating,hauff2008survey,cronen2002predicting} to evaluate \ac{QPP} by measuring linear correlation by Pearson's $\rho$ as well as ranked-based correlation through Kendall's $\tau$ correlation coefficients between the actual and predicted performance of a query set.\footnote{We also consider scaled Mean Absolute Ranking Error (sMARE)~\citep{faggioli2022smare,faggioli2021enhanced} and draw the same conclusion as Pearson's $\rho$ and Kendall's $\tau$; we include the results in our repository at \url{https://github.com/ChuanMeng/QPP-GenRE}.} As for target \ac{IR} metrics, we consider the two primary official \ac{IR} metrics used in TREC DL 19--22~\citep{craswell2022,2021craswell,craswell2020,craswell2019}, RR@10 (precision-oriented) and nDCG@10 (considering recall); recent \ac{QPP} studies~\citep{arabzadeh2023noisy,faggioli2023towards,khodabakhsh2023learning} consider either or both of these metrics as their target metrics.
+We follow established best practices~\citep{datta2022pointwise,zamani2018neural,carmel2010estimating,hauff2008survey,cronen2002predicting} to evaluate \ac{QPP} by measuring linear correlation by Pearson's $\rho$ as well as ranked-based correlation through Kendall's $\tau$ correlation coefficients between the actual and predicted performance of a query set.
+As for target \ac{IR} metrics, we consider the two primary official \ac{IR} metrics used in TREC DL 19--22~\citep{craswell2022,2021craswell,craswell2020,craswell2019}, RR@10 (precision-oriented) and nDCG@10 (considering recall); recent \ac{QPP} studies~\citep{arabzadeh2023noisy,faggioli2023towards,khodabakhsh2023learning} consider either or both of these metrics as their target metrics.
 Following~\citep{datta2022pointwise}, we use relevance scale $\geq$ 2 as positive to compute actual binary \ac{IR} measures (e.g., RR).
 When calculating correlation for nDCG@10, the actual values of nDCG@10 are calculated by human-labeled and multi-graded relevance judgments, while the nDCG@10 values predicted by \ourmodel are based on its generated binary judgments.